communityinclusion/communityinclusion.org/src/pages/about/glossary.md

                 <h2 data-alpha="U">U</h2>

 <dl>
-<dt><strong>underserved</strong></dt>
-<dd>People who have generally not benefited from or participated in disability services to the extent that they could.
-These may include people of color, immigrants, non-English speakers, and people with low incomes.</dd>
 <dt><strong>undue hardship</strong></dt>
 <dd>Term used in the&nbsp;<em>Americans with Disabilities Act (ADA).&nbsp;</em>Major difficulty or expense in trying to accommodate an employee with a disability, considered in light of the employer's financial resources, facilities, workforce, and business operations.
 For example, it would not be difficult for a large corporation to install an elevator, but this might be an undue hardship for a very small, family-run company.</dd>
 <dt><strong>universal design</strong></dt>